 Get tested for allergies if you notice new or increased allergy reactions are hindering your exercise routine.
 Make an appointment with an allergist or an Ears, Nose and Throat (ENT) specialist to discuss treatment options.

-Though prevention is key, maintaining good physical health will make any illness easier to treat and control.
+Though prevention is key, maintaining good physical health makes any illness easier to treat and control.
 Cardio activities like running, hiking, or playing sports increases endurance and stamina while simultaneously improving lung function.
 Activities that focus on breathing, like yoga and meditation, improve all around lung function and reduce stress as an added bonus!
 Be sure to consult a doctor before starting a new exercise regimen, especially for those with existing health issues.

 1When the lungs aren’t working at full capacity, blood oxygen levels become low and can lead to weakened muscle function and decreased exercise tolerance -- keeping the body from maintaining optimal physical health.
 Source: https://www.healthline.com/health/understanding-idiopathic-pulmonary-fibrosis/chronic-lung-diseases-causes-and-risk-factors#1